pingdomserver/scout_cookbooks/README.md

 ### [:scout][:account_key]

-The agent requires a Scout account and the account's associated key.
-The key can be found in the account settings tab within the Scout UI or in the server setup instructions.
+The agent requires a Pingdom Server Monitor account and the account's associated key.
+The key can be found in the account settings tab within the UI or in the server setup instructions.
 The key looks like: `0mZ6BD9DR0qyZjaBLCPZZWkW3n2Wn7DV9xp5gQPs`

 Default value: `nil`